 I learned through the months that my ideas about what I do with “my” talents and interests isn’t always up to me.
 Sure, my personal interests have an impact on what I choose as subjects and how I do drawings, paintings, and sketches based on those choices.

 But there is also a greater Source—the place from which all good and noble ideas come—and He wants a say in what I do.
 In fact, He demands it.

 Personally, I think I got to the point where I was too comfortable in my ability to paint pictures.
 I got too full of myself, you could say.

 So I was taken outside of that place of Adequacy and Ability and put in a place of stillness.

-And believe me, being sequestered in a creative silence is so far outside my comfort zone that I can’t even see the comfort zone!
+And believe me, this creative silence is so far outside my comfort zone, I can’t even see the comfort zone!

 Do I miss portrait painting and everything it entailed?
 Yes.
 Even the hard stuff.